 1. Heat the appliance

-Heat the appliance up to body temperature by placing the appliance in hot water for 30-60 seconds.
-Warming up the appliance will enable it to adapt to the mouth appropriately.
+Heat the appliance to body temperature by placing it in hot water for 30-60 seconds.
+This will enable it to adapt to the mouth appropriately.

 2. If adjustments are necessary for the clasps make them with care.